A Veteran’s Toughest Fight

 About the Book

-This narrative tapestry arose from the psychotherapeutic process of treating our nation’s combat veterans for Post-Traumatic Stress Disorder.
+This narrative arose from the psychotherapeutic process of treating our nation’s combat veterans for Post-Traumatic Stress Disorder.
 But this book is also about the author’s own self-discovery, tracing his evolution as a clinical psychologist and combat trauma specialist dedicated to working with Vietnam veterans.
-In this book, the author serves as a therapist, narrator, advocate, keeper of veterans’ sacred “dark” wisdom, and fellow traveler.
+The author serves as a therapist, narrator, advocate, keeper of veterans’ sacred “dark” wisdom, and fellow traveler.

 About the Author(s)